 - Draw data-driven conclusions.

-Cyber security is an up-and-coming field of computer science that has been attracting a lot of attention lately.
-Below is a list of six significant reasons why cyber security is a great career to pursue for people with an interest in computer sciences.
+Cyber security is an up-and-coming field of computer science that has been attracting much attention lately.
+Below is a list of six significant reasons why cyber security is a great career for people interested in computer sciences.

 1. Increased demand for qualified professionals

 There is a significant demand for cyber security specialists due to the rise in cyber-attacks and the importance of digital security.
-This need is anticipated to increase over the coming years, making cyber security a reliable and successful career path.
+This need will increase over the years, making cybersecurity a reliable and successful career path.

 2. Competitive salaries

-The increasing demand for cyber security experts means that salaries in this industry are also competitive.
-Information security analysts were paid a median annual salary of $102,600 in 2021, according to the US Bureau of Labor Statistics.
+The increasing demand for cyber security experts means that wages in this industry are also competitive.
+According to the US Bureau of Labor Statistics, information security analysts were paid a median annual salary of $102,600 in 2021.

 3. Diverse job opportunities

 The field of cyber security offers diverse job opportunities, from beginner-level roles to advanced-level positions.
-The most common roles in cyber security include security analyst, penetration tester, network security engineer, security architect and chief information security officer, among many others.
+The most common parts in cyber security include security analyst, penetration tester, network security engineer, security architect, and chief information security officer, among many others.

 4. Opportunity to learn and grow continuously

-The field of cyber security is continuously changing, with new cyber risks and weaknesses appearing all the time.
-This makes cyber security a gratifying and intellectually fascinating form of employment, as specialists in the field must constantly acquire knowledge in order to stay abreast of new advancements.
+Cyber security constantly changes, with new cyber risks and weaknesses continually appearing.
+Cyber security is a gratifying and intellectually fascinating form of employment, as specialists must always acquire knowledge to stay abreast of new advancements.

 5. Option of pursuing self-employment as a career choice

-Individuals with solid cyber security skills have the ability to start their own businesses by setting up a team and offering employee security services.
-Moreover, since most of the work is computer-based, people with the right education and skills have the opportunity to work remotely from the comfort of their homes.
-This is a great advantage for many, especially during the times of the COVID-19 pandemic.
+Individuals with solid cyber security skills can start their businesses by setting up a team and offering employee security services.
+Moreover, since most work is computer-based, people with the right education and skills can work remotely from their homes.
+This is a great advantage for many, especially during the COVID-19 pandemic.

 6. Contribution to society

-Experts in cyber security are essential in defending against cyber-attacks and protecting people from fraudulent activity, economic damage and other types of cybercrime.
-You can directly benefit the community and contribute to the development of a safer online environment by pursuing a career in cyber security.
-The services of a cyber security analyst are required in every possible field, whether it is healthcare, environment stability, transportation, education or social justice.
-Therefore, these individuals not only make a handsome income, but also give back to society.
+Experts in cyber security are essential in defending against cyber-attacks and protecting people from fraudulent activity, economic damage, and other types of cybercrime.
+You can directly benefit the community and contribute to developing a safer online environment by pursuing a career in cyber security.
+The services of a cyber security analyst are required in every possible field, whether it is healthcare, environment stability, transportation, education, or social justice.
+Therefore, these individuals make a handsome income and give back to society.

 How can you get involved and pursue a career in cyber security?